US Open Golf Betting Odds 2023

 Peacock is a newer streaming option you have to sign up for individually.
 There are fee and subscription models, but be sure to check the specifics when it comes to streaming live sports.

-At a minimum, those looking to bet live on the event will be able to get a detailed glimpse of what’s going on at the present time, but that won’t necessarily include live visual coverage of the golfers on the course.
+At a minimum, those looking to bet live on the event will be able to get a detailed glimpse of what’s going on, but that won’t necessarily include live visual coverage of the golfers on the course.

-The US Open cut rule calls for the top 60 and ties to move on to play after round two is in the books.
-At other tournaments, the number of golfers who advance can be greater, so this is considered to be pretty strict on the circuit.
+The US Open cut rule calls for the top 60 and ties to move on to play after Round 2 is in the books.
+At other tournaments, the number of golfers who advance can be greater, so this is considered to be pretty strict on the pro golf circuit.
 As for where the cut line will be, that depends on how things shake out over the course of the first two days of the event.